 - Install with Brew $ brew cask install lando or find a specific version at https://github.com/lando/lando/releases

-- After installation, go to Pantheon and create a new token to use with Terminus and Lando.
-Then copy the token script and run it in your terminal twice: $ terminus auth:login –machine-token=[UniqueToken] and once more with lando in front $ lando terminus auth:login –machine-token=[UniqueToken]
+- After installation, go to Pantheon > Personal Settings > Tokens and create a new token to use with your new Terminus/Lando intergration.
+Copy the token script and run it in your terminal: $ terminus auth:login –machine-token=[UniqueToken] and once more with lando in front $ lando terminus auth:login –machine-token=[UniqueToken]

 - If you have a site downloaded from Pantheon on your local machine, all you need to do is $ cd [PantheonSiteDirectory] and run $ lando init –recipe pantheon and walk through the prompts.

 - If you want to use Lando to grab a Pantheon site and build it on your local, the command is slightly different.
 In your terminal, run $ lando init pantheon and walk through the prompts.